sjudkis/rorschach/README.md

 ### Drop-shot Delay

 Adds a delay that successively plays note at lower and lower volume.
 The greater the slider has traveled, the longer the delay.
+It is a combination of a ping-pong and tap delay.

 ### Envelope